core-infra-svcs/dashboard-api-go/client/docs/L7FirewallRulesApi.md

 ## UpdateNetworkWirelessSsidFirewallL7FirewallRules

-> map[string]interface{} UpdateNetworkWirelessSsidFirewallL7FirewallRules(ctx, networkId, number).UpdateNetworkWirelessSsidFirewallL7FirewallRules(updateNetworkWirelessSsidFirewallL7FirewallRules).Execute()
+> InlineResponse200186 UpdateNetworkWirelessSsidFirewallL7FirewallRules(ctx, networkId, number).UpdateNetworkWirelessSsidFirewallL7FirewallRules(updateNetworkWirelessSsidFirewallL7FirewallRules).Execute()

 Update the L7 firewall rules of an SSID on an MR network